Instructor: Professor Rod Phillips

 The key questions we discuss in relation to the history of alcohol are: Who drank what?
 Why did they drink it?
 Where and when did they drink it?
 With whom did they drink it?
-How did they, and how do we, understand their patterns of alcohol consumption?
+How did they understand, and how do we interpret, their patterns of alcohol consumption?

 These questions direct us to look at the kinds of alcohol that were available (and thus engage with questions of production, distribution, marketing, and exchange) and the differences among them.
 Why was there a cultural hierarchy of alcoholic beverages, with wine ranked most highly almost everywhere, and why were some alcohols more widely consumed in some places and at some times than others?

 We also examine issues of gender, class, and race.
 Why were male attitudes toward women’s drinking so often negative?
 Why did the middle and upper classes find working-class drinking so threatening?
 How and why was the North American image of the ‘drunk Indian’ constructed?

 Questions like these force us to examine the ways alcohol was integrated into broader social and cultural processes and the relationships of alcohol to power.

 Here we encounter overarching dichotomous attitudes toward alcohol.
 At the extremes, alcohol was variously considered ‘a gift from God’ and ‘the Devil’s brew’.
 Alcohol encouraged sociability but could lead to social disruption.
 Alcohol consumption was widely regarded as necessary and beneficial – it provided hydration and was believed to have health benefits – but also as dangerous, insofar as it was associated with drunkenness, illness, crime, and sexual promiscuity.